elliswmartin/shhelpersLfA/README.md

         ├── Desktop
         │   ├── OA_process

-2. Copy files that you would like to resize and create mids (copies resized to 800px).
+2. Copy files that you would like to resize and create mids (copies resized to 800px) into ~/Desktop/OA_process folder.

 3. Open Terminal and run `rename.sh`.

         $ sh /PATH/TO/SCRIPT/rename.sh

+## makeJpg.sh

+### How It Works

+1. Utilize ImageMagick's mogrify command to create jpg copies of tiff files.

+        $ mogrify -flatten -format jpg *.tif

+### Usage (Mac Only)
+1. This script ships assuming the following folder structure.
+You are welcome to modify this for your needs within the /makeJpg.sh script.

+        ├── Desktop
+        │   ├── processed

+2. Copy tiff files that you would like to copy to jpgs into ~/Desktop/processed folder.

 ## Background
 I developed these scripts while working at Letterform Archive in San Francisco, CA to assist with automating small tasks.